o3de/o3de.org/content/docs/userguide/asset-pipeline-importing.md

+description: ' You can manually import your asset files into &ALYlong; or use the Import option in the editor. '
+slug: asset-pipeline-importing
+title: Importing Assets into &ALY;
+---
 # Importing Assets into Lumberyard<a name="asset-pipeline-importing"></a>

 You can import assets into your Lumberyard game project directory with one of the following\.